Bringo2002/My-React-App/README.md

 # FreeLux App

 ## Description
-My React App is a modern web application built with React and TypeScript.
+FreeLux is a modern web application built with React and TypeScript.
 It provides a user-friendly interface for managing various functionalities, including user registration and job listings.

 ## Features
 - User registration with form validation